Substance Abuse Education & Prevention

 Program Description

-During summer break, we facilitate our Summer Camps.
+During summer break, we facilitate our Summer Camps at various locations.
 These programs combine having fun and making healthy choices, reminding kids of the dangers of Substance Use Disorders.

 Other Prevention Services